sudojan/simulation_scripts/README.md

 ```
 the processing folder should be different to the previous processed one.

+#### processing using different input as the previous step

+Sometimes one wants to process files from somewhere else (eg other simulation set) and use them as input.
+Or one wants to do different detector simulations and use the already existing photon propagation files.
+Then one can use the input option.
+It process every i3 file in the given directory.

 #### additional steps, not IceCube default

 ##### DNN reco